HCloward/fend-project-memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Dependencies

+I use a Bootstrap CDN to access the Font Awesome icons for the cards.
+The link is in the head of my Index.

 ## Contributing

 This repository is a project for a class.
 Therefore, I will not accept pull requests.